sadok-lajmi/TenukiGo-2025/frontend/README.md

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

-### instructions to run the interface locally
+### instructions to run locally
-- install node.js on your machine (it will automatically install npm)
+- install node.js on your machine (this will install npm automatically)
 - cd ./frontend
-- install the dependencies (React and React-dom) with the command : npm install
+- install dependencies (React and React-dom) by using : npm install
-- run the app locally with the command : npm run dev
+- run the app locally using : npm run dev